 Surface plasmon resonance (SPR) plays a dominant role in real-time interaction sensing of biomolecular binding events.
 This book focuses on a total system description including optics, fluidics and sensor surfaces.
 It covers all commercial SPR systems in the market.
 It is the first of its kind and fills a gap in the technical literature as no other handbook on SPR is currently available.
+The 2nd edition is a total revised and updated handbook and with a chapter written by the SPRpages.
 The final chapter discussed new trends and a vision is given for future developments and needs of the SPR market.
 This excellent handbook provides comprehensive information with easy to use, stand-alone chapters and will be of great use to anyone one working with or affiliated to the technology.

 |Surface Plasmon Resonance Sensors - A Materials Guide to Design and Optimization

 Leiva Casemiro Oliveira, Antonio Marcus Nogueira Lima, Carsten Thirstrup, Helmut Franz Neff

 his book addresses the important physical phenomenon of Surface Plasmon Resonance or Surface Plasmon Polaritons in thin metal films, a phenomenon which is exploited in the design of a large variety of physico-chemical optical sensors.
 In this treatment, crucial materials aspects for design and optimization of SPR sensors are investigated and outlined in detail.
 The text covers the selection of nanometer thin metal films, ranging from free-electron to the platinum type conductors, along with their combination with a large variety of dielectric substrate materials, and associated individual layer and opto-geometric arrangements.
 Furthermore, as-yet hardly explored SPR features of selected metal–metal and metal–dielectric super lattices are included in this report.